joda01/imagec-doc/docs/starting/first_steps.md

 By clicking {guilabel}`Add pipeline ...` a drop down with predefined analyzing pipelines is opened.
 All past EVAnalyzer pipelines are included in this version, marked with the small EV icon to the left.
-Select {guilabel}`EV channel` for loading a pipeline (preprocessing, object filtering, detection) optimized for EV quantification from single vesicle imaging images with low background.
+Select {guilabel}`EV channel` for loading a pipeline (preprocessing, object filtering, segmentation) optimized for EV quantification from single vesicle imaging images with low background.
-Select {guilabel}`Cell brightfield` for loading a pipeline (preprocessing, object filtering, detection) optimized for cell detection on brightfields images.
+Select {guilabel}`Cell brightfield` for loading a pipeline (preprocessing, object filtering, segmentation) optimized for cell segmentation on brightfields images.
-Select {guilabel}`Nucleus` for loading a pipeline (preprocessing, object filtering, detection) optimized for nucleus detection after fluorescent labelling of the nuclei (e.g. Hoechst, DAPI).
+Select {guilabel}`Nucleus` for loading a pipeline (preprocessing, object filtering, segmentation) optimized for nucleus segmentation after fluorescent labelling of the nuclei (e.g. Hoechst, DAPI).
-Select {guilabel}`EV in cell` for loading a pipeline (preprocessing, object filtering, detection) optimized for EV quantification in complex material like cells.
+Select {guilabel}`EV in cell` for loading a pipeline (preprocessing, object filtering, segmentation) optimized for EV quantification in complex material like cells.
 Use the {guilabel}`Empty pipeline` option to start with an empty pipeline.

 ```{figure} images/screenshot_pipelines.png